-The clock is one of the most important components in a chess game.
+In Chess, the clock is one of the most important components in the game.
 Time is of the essence.
 You must always be aware of how much time you have left and how much time your opponent has left.
 Staying ahead on time is a powerful strategy in and of itself.
 Of course, you want to use all the time you need to make an accurate move and blunder less, at the same time only taking enough time to calculate your next move and make it.

 The clock displays how much time each player has for the duration of the entire game.
 The player playing the black pieces will hit their clock, starting the clock of the white pieces.
 After white makes a move and hit their clock, blacks clock will start ticking down.
 If you run out of time, you lose the game.

 So calculating how much time you should spend per move is always on your mind which helps you remain aware of how much time you have to complete each turn.

 For example, if you’re playing a 10 minute game, which would be a rapid game, it means each play has a total of 10 minutes for the duration of the game.
 For a total of 20 minutes.

 There are two types of clocks, digital and analog.
 Analog clocks have arrows that point to specific numbers indicating the amount of time that has elapsed since the start of the game.
 Digital clocks use red digits, like on a digital watch, to show how many minutes are left for each player’s move.

 In this article, we’ll explain more about why the clock is used in chess, and why it is so important for chess tournaments.

 The purpose of the clock is to prevent players from wasting time while they are thinking about what their next move should be, or looking for a good looking checkmate.
 There are two main reasons that this is so important: one has to do with tournament strategy and the other has to do with how chess works.

 In chess tournaments, time is an important part of the tournament structure.
 Chess tournaments are divided into rounds, and those rounds are divided into time segments.